michaelfortunato/michaelfortunato/README.md

 ![On the important of POSIX compliance](./assets/posix-rules.png)

-It's time I lay claim to my corner of the internet:
+I have laid claim to my corner of the Internet:
 [michaelfortunato.dev](https://michaelfortunato.dev)

 <!--